zengjiahui-ac/zengjiahui-ac.github.io/_pages/about.md

   </div>
 </div>

-# 🔥 News
-- *2024.12*: &nbsp;🎉🎉 One paper is accepted by The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).
-See you in Philadelphia!
-- *2024.09*: &nbsp;I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
-- *2024.08*: &nbsp;I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.
+# 🧭 Recent & Ongoing Work
+- *2025.07*: &nbsp; My research on Japan's reform of workplace personal assistance services system has been accepted by and will be presented at the 2025 European Disability Research Conference (ALTER 2025).
+See you in Innsbruck!
+- *2025.05*: &nbsp; I have completed the draft of my review paper on workplace personal assistance (2010-2024), which is currently under submission to a journal.

 # 📝 Publications